jwtiyar/Nvim-config/README.md

 # Nvim-config
-My Nvim setup and Init.vim in MacOs
+My Nvim setup and init.vim in MacOs